17+ Most Epic Super Bowl QR Code Ads and More

 The 60-second ad focuses on Momoa talking about how Rocket Mortgage helped him get all comfortable in his home — minus the muscles.

-This Rocket Mortgage commercial was so engaging it got viewers searching for Jason Momoa’s real body on Google in 2020.
+This Rocket Mortgage commercial was so engaging that viewers searched for Jason Momoa’s real body on Google in 2020.

 The NFL “The 100-year game” commercial gathered together six generations of NFL players for a chaotic but top-ranked ad in 2019.

-The commercial started off with a fancy vibe as the football stars sat together in a banquet hall for the NFL centennial celebration.
-But when the golden football cake topper falls off the cake, the players couldn’t help but fight over it — as a normal football player would.
+The commercial started with a fancy vibe, with the football stars sitting together in a banquet hall for the NFL centennial celebration.
+But when the golden football cake topper fell off the cake, the players couldn’t help but fight over it , as normal football players would.

 Tide’s 2018 Super Bowl commercial launched a thought-provoking ad that simply teases how every single commercial is a Tide ad.